abhijeetsinghx07/Python_Playground/__master_basics__/__problems__.md

 Write a program to clear the screen or terminal.

-100. Get Host Name

-Write a program to get the name of the host on which the routine is running.
+100. Write a program to get the name of the host on which the routine is running.

-101. URL Content Printer

-Write a program to access and print a URL's content to the console.
+101. Write a program to access and print a URL's content to the console.

-102. System Command Output

-Write a program to get system command output.
+102. Write a program to get system command output.

-103. Extract Filename

-Write a program to extract the filename from a given path.
+103. Write a program to extract the filename from a given path.

-104. Process Group and User IDs

-Write a program to get the effective group id, effective user id, real group id, and a list of supplemental group ids associated with the current process.
+104. Write a program to get the effective group id, effective user id, real group id, and a list of supplemental group ids associated with the current process.

 Note: Availability: Unix.

-105. User Environment Retriever

-Write a program to get the users environment.
+105. Write a program to get the users environment.

-106. Path Extension Splitter

-Write a program to divide a path by the extension separator.
+106. Write a program to divide a path by the extension separator.

-107. File Properties Retriever

-Write a program to retrieve file properties.
+107. Write a program to retrieve file properties.

-108. File or Directory Path Finder

-Write a program to find the path to a file or directory when you encounter a path name.
+108. Write a program to find the path to a file or directory when you encounter a path name.

-109. Resolve Path Name

-Write a program to find the path to a file or directory when you encounter a path name.
+109. Write a program to find the path to a file or directory when you encounter a path name.

-110. Divisible by 15 Finder

-Write a program to get numbers divisible by fifteen from a list using an anonymous function.
+110. Write a program to get numbers divisible by fifteen from a list using an anonymous function.

-111. Wildcard File Lister

-Write a program to make file lists from the current directory using a wildcard.
+111. Write a program to make file lists from the current directory using a wildcard.

-112. Remove First List Item

-Write a program to remove the first item from a specified list.
+112. Write a program to remove the first item from a specified list.

-113. Number Input Validator

-Write a program that inputs a number and generates an error message if it is not a number.
+113. Write a program that inputs a number and generates an error message if it is not a number.

-114. Filter Positive Numbers

-Write a program to filter positive numbers from a list.
+114. Write a program to filter positive numbers from a list.

-115. List Product Calculator

-Write a program to compute the product of a list of integers (without using a for loop).
+115. Write a program to compute the product of a list of integers (without using a for loop).

-116. Print Unicode Characters

-Write a program to print Unicode characters.
+116. Write a program to print Unicode characters.

-117. String Memory Location Test

-Write a program to prove that two string variables of the same value point to the same memory location.
+117. Write a program to prove that two string variables of the same value point to the same memory location.

-118. Create Bytearray from List

-Write a program to create a bytearray from a list.
+118. Write a program to create a bytearray from a list.

-119. Round Float to Decimals

-Write a program to round a floating-point number to a specified number of decimal places.
+119. Write a program to round a floating-point number to a specified number of decimal places.

-120. String Formatter with Length Limit

-Write a program to format a specified string and limit the length of a string.
+120. Write a program to format a specified string and limit the length of a string.

-121. Variable Defined Checker

-Write a program to determine if a variable is defined or not.
+121. Write a program to determine if a variable is defined or not.

-122. Empty Variable Without Deletion

-Write a program to empty a variable without destroying it.
+122. Write a program to empty a variable without destroying it.

 Sample data: n=20
 d = {"x":200}